Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering

 \subsection{Illustrative Example: the \texttt{Aggregation} dataset}

 The 2D \texttt{Aggregation} dataset \citep{gionis07} has $n=788$ observations from $C=7$ groups of different characteristics.
 Figure~\ref{fig:merging.step.1}

 displays the results of the different phases and iterations of KNOB-SynC.
-We display the stages of KNOB-SynC for $\kappa=1$ which is when we had the lowest terminating $\hat{\ddot\omega}$ (from among $\kappa = 1,2,3,\infty$) for this example.
-The $k$-means phase of our algorithm identified 14 clusters with partitioning as in Figure~\ref{fig:kmeans.step.1} and estimated initial overlap matrix $\hat\Omega$ as per Figure~\ref{fig:overlap.step.2}.
-The first merging phase yielded the partitioning in Figure~\ref{fig:kmeans.step.3} with the updated $\hat\Omega$ of Figure~\ref{fig:kmeans.step.4}.
-The next merging phase only merged one pair of groups and is terminal, resulting in the final partitioning of the dataset as in Figure~\ref{fig:kmeans.step.5}.
-The overlap matrix (Figure~\ref{fig:kmeans.step.6}) indicates well-separated clusters.
-Only 6 observations are mislabeled, yielding a $\mR$ of 0.98 between the true and estimated classifications.
+We display the stages of KNOB-SynC for $\kappa=1$ which is when we have the lowest terminating $\genhatomega$ (from among $\kappa = 1,2,3,\infty$) for this example.
+The $k$-means phase of our algorithm identifies 14 clusters with partitioning as in Figure~\ref{fig:kmeans.step.1} and estimates the initial overlap matrix $\hat\Omega$ to be as in Figure~\ref{fig:overlap.step.2}.
+The first merging phase yields the partitioning in Figure~\ref{fig:kmeans.step.3} with the updated $\hat\Omega$ of Figure~\ref{fig:kmeans.step.4}.
+The next merging phase only combines one pair of groups and is terminal, resulting in the final partitioning of the dataset as in Figure~\ref{fig:kmeans.step.5}.
+The overlap matrix (Figure~\ref{fig:kmeans.step.6}) indicates well-separated clusters, with only six mislabeled observations relative to the true, and a $\mR$ of 0.98 between the true and estimated classifications.